AdamWeaver94/project-1/README.md

 Icons used where from [FontAwesome](https://fontawesome.com/)

+## Viking Information

+Information was used from another site which i have then altered slightly to make it my own.0

+# Testing

+Please refer to my [test.md](https://github.com/AdamWeaver94/project-1/blob/master/test.md).

 # Acknowledgement

 - Thanks goes out to family and friends.
 For helping me develop my website to become more user freindly.